superform-xyz/openzeppelin-relayer/README.md

 # OpenZeppelin Relayer

 > :warning: This software is in alpha.
 Use in production environments at your own risk.

-This relayer service offers multi-chain support and an extensible architecture for adding new chains.
+This relayer service enables interaction with blockchain networks through transaction submissions.
+It offers multi-chain support and an extensible architecture for adding new chains.

 ## Features